OperatorAlexCode/Cookitor/README.md

 # Cookitor
-Cookitor is a text editor which stores the text + text name using cookies.
+Cookitor is a text editor which stores local data using cookies.

 ## How to use:
 Save - Saves data localy\